andis-spr/fzf-bookmarks/README.md

 ```
 scoop install lua fzf sed gawk coreutils
 ```
-Or you can manually download and extract the binaries inside `dep-bin-win/-package-` directories.
+Or you can manually download the binaries and extract them inside `dep-bin-win/-package-` directories.